opencybersecurityalliance/kestrel-lang/docs/index.rst

 specific realization of hypothesis testing with heterogeneous data sources, threat intelligence, and public or proprietary analytics.

+Star the `Kestrel GitHub repo`_ as the official portal of everything Kestrel beyond this documentation: news, demo, tutorial, sandbox, huntbooks, analytics, blogs, talks, community entrances, and more.

 .. toctree::
    :maxdepth: 2